CapitalX/supabaseVectorDB-PDF/README.md

-# ServiceNow Documentation RAG System
+# PDF Documentation RAG System

 A TypeScript-based system for processing ServiceNow PDF documentation into a vector database with semantic search capabilities.
 The system uses LangChain, OpenAI embeddings, and Supabase for vector storage.